Anastasia21O/pz-3-3/README.md

 > In this lesson students should create template for app with webpack module builder

 ### Acceptance criteria
-* Create two different configuration for production and develotion enviroment
+* Create two different webpack configuration for production and development environment